HubRise/website/content/blog/20240715-google-sheets-integration/en/__post.md

 HubRise's open API enables you to build custom data workflows.
 You can create dashboards, maintain customer lists, trigger marketing campaigns based on order history, or feed data into business intelligence tools.

-In this post, we will set up a basic integration to centralise all your orders in Google Sheets.
-We will use Make.com to receive order data from HubRise and push them into a Google Sheet.
+In this post, we will set up a basic integration to centralise all your orders in Google Sheets, and set up a custom dashboard to track your Uber Eats, Deliveroo, and other orders in one place.
 This guide is suited for semi-technical users.

 While we are focusing here on a simple example, the principles apply to more complex integrations.
 Our goal is to show you the basics and encourage you to explore further.